chromium/chromium/docs/linux/build_instructions.md

 ]
 ```

-and run `gclient sync`.
+And run `gclient sync`.
 This will regenerate the config files in
 `buildtools/reclient_cfgs` to use the `rbe_instance` that you just added to your
 `.gclient` file.